derekmizak/Langflow-qdrant-NLTK/README.md

 - **LangFlow**: A tool for managing and visualizing LLM pipelines.
 - **Qdrant**: A vector search database for efficient similarity search.
+- **PostgreSQL**: Database for LangFlow running on non-standard port 5433 to avoid conflicts.
 - **Persistent Storage**: Ensures data across container restarts.
 - **Preloaded NLTK Data**: Mounted for use in NLP-related operations.